YanWittmann/launch-anything/doc/how-to.md

 If you press alt+enter (or whatever key you have configured in the settings) while the bar is active, you can quickly modify the name, action or both of the topmost tile.

+#### Get the last inputs

+Use arrow up and arrow down to get the last inputs.
+If the inputs are used to scroll through the current results, you can hold the modify key (`alt`) to force scroll through the last inputs.

 #### Execute the last executed tile

 To execute the last executed tile, you can leave the bar empty and hit enter.
 That's it.